johnnyji/jekyll_blog/_posts/2015-12-23-creating-application-layout-with-functional-react.markdown

 Once I started migrating all the <em>dumb</em> layout and UI components into their own components, I was so much more efficient at visualizing my app without even opening a web browser, because I knew what all of those components looked like, and I could easily compose them together to create a view.

-<b>But wait</b> - you've probably noticed that one of the downsides of this is very repeatative and mundane code.
+<b>But wait</b> - you've probably noticed that one of the downsides of this is very repetitive and mundane code.
 Even worse, we're inherting all of `React.Component`'s functionalities and methods, when really all we're doing is rendering the child props, this can get a bit expensive as you start to build a lot of these layout components.
 <br><br>

 <b>FUNCTIONAL REACT TO THE RESCUE!</b>